john-science/python_for_scientists/classes/10_numpy/lecture_10.md

 ## The NumPy array

-So far in this class we have considered lists to be the data structure of choice in Python.
-Lists are amazingly flexible tools that allow us to do a lot of things.
-But that flexibility costs us some speed.
-Instead, we will use the NumPy [array](http://wiki.scipy.org/Tentative_NumPy_Tutorial#head-c5f4ceae0ab4b1313de41aba9104d0d7648e35cc):
+The `list` is the standard ordered-sequence data structure in Python.
+The Python `list` is an extremely flexible tool.
+But it turns out, that flexibility costs us some speed.
+NumPy introduces its own data structure, the  [array](http://wiki.scipy.org/Tentative_NumPy_Tutorial#head-c5f4ceae0ab4b1313de41aba9104d0d7648e35cc):

     >>> from numpy import array